Tsuyoshi Wada: 2003

 Wada secured a spot in the Hawks' starting rotation from his rookie year (2003), making his professional debut in a regular season game against the Osaka Kintetsu Buffaloes on April 1 (he gave up five runs in 6 2/3 innings).
 He earned the first win of his career against the Seibu Lions on April 8, pitching six shutout innings, and recorded his first career complete game win (a shutout) against the Chiba Lotte Marines on April 16.
 Overall, he finished the year with a 14–5 record, 3.38 ERA and 195 strikeouts (second only to young Lions right-hander Daisuke Matsuzaka's 215), earning Pacific League Most Valuable Rookie honors.
 He also played an instrumental role in the Hawks' league title and subsequent Japan Series championship, pitching a complete game win as a rookie for the first time in Japan Series history in Game 7 of the series.
-He played in the 2003 Asian Baseball Championship (which also functioned as the Asian qualifying tournament for the 2004 Athens Olympics) as a member of the Japanese national team in November, pitching 5 1/3 shutout innings against South Korea in the final game of the tournament to clinch a berth in the upcoming Olympic Games.
+He played in the 2003 Asian Baseball Championship (which also functioned as the Asian qualifying tournament for the 2004 Athens Olympics) as a member of the Japanese national team in November, pitching 5 1/3 shutout innings against South Korea in the final game of the tournament to clinch a berth in the Olympics.

 2004

-Wada played in the 2004 Athens Olympics, contributing to Japan's bronze medal finish in the tournament by earning two wins against Canada (one in the preliminary round, the other in the bronze medal match) while holding them to two runs over twelve innings.
-However, he fell victim to a so-called sophomore slump in the regular season, going 10–6 but racking up a 4.35 ERA and striking out just 115 batters (despite this, his batting average against was a league-best .228).
+Wada played in the 2004 Athens Olympics, contributing to Japan's bronze medal finish in the tournament by earning two wins against Canada (one in the preliminary round, the other in the bronze medal game) while holding them to two runs over twelve innings.
+However, he fell victim to a sophomore slump in the NPB regular season, going 10–6 but racking up a 4.35 ERA and striking out just 115 batters (despite this, his batting average against was a league-best .228).

 2005

 In 2005, Wada was named the starter for the Hawks' season opener for the first time in his career, taking the mound against the Fighters on March 26 and holding them to one run over 7 2/3 innings while striking out eight en route to the win (though he required 135 pitches).
 He finished the year with a 12–8 record and a much-improved 3.27 ERA, becoming the first pitcher to record double-digit wins in each of his first three seasons in Hawks franchise history since Tadashi Sugiura accomplished the feat in 1960.

-On December 10, the Fukuoka SoftBank Hawks made it public that Wada had married swimsuit model and actress Kasumi Nakane.
+On December 10, the Hawks made it public that Wada had married swimsuit model and actress Kasumi Nakane.
 The couple had their wedding ceremony at Izumo Taisha, a Shinto shrine, on December 14.